What do you get when you mix cultural ambiguity, a diverse crowd and alcohol? You get some crazy nightlife, that’s what.

 There’s a feeling of anticipation when you head out to a club in Koreatown.
-You could get into fistfight or meet the girl or guy of your dreams.
-Anything is possible.
-Including a boring night out.
+You could find trouble or meet the girl or guy of your dreams.

-Koreatown clubs get wild.
-They’re a nice mix of Korean and local ways to party.
+• Koreatown clubs are a nice mix of Korean and local ways to party.

 1. Uber it